 The theme deals with the improvement of the health and vitality of the TOF resources.
 The TOF resources are continuously monitored against suitable parameters.
-Selection of species should be based on site specifications, economic value, aesthetic value, environmental and societal suitability, etc. Application of pesticides and fertilizers should be minimal.
+Selection of species should be on the basis of site specifications, economic value, aesthetic value, environmental suitability, etc. Application of pesticides and fertilizers should be minimal.

-Note: Under this theme Indicators 3.1.1 and 3.1.2 under Criterion 3.1 and all indicators under Criterion 3.2, 3.4 are applicable to Scattered Tree Model.
+Note: Under this theme Indicators 3.1.1 and 3.1.2 under Criterion 3.1 and all indicators under Criterion 3.2, 3.4 are applicable to Standalone Tree Model.